Putting the Internet back in the things

 Despite the name, the "Internet of Things" (IoT) has taken the Internet's promise of interoperability via shared protocols and replaced it with a terms of service and an arbitration clause.

 The Hydrogen Plumbing project aims to rewire connectivity for low-power, low-bandwidth devices, leveraging existing Internet standards, including IPv6 and the Border Gateway Protocol (BGP), and building on unlicensed radio spectrum, and open hardware reference designs.

 Protocols > Platforms

-These decades-old systems quietly power the Internet, and when combined with modern standards like IPv6 they offer possibilities for bringing billions of new connected devices online without building dependences on centralized platforms.
+These decades-old systems quietly power the Internet, and when combined with modern standards like IPv6, they offer possibilities for bringing billions of new connected devices online without building dependencies on centralized platforms.

 The Hydrogen Protocol utilizes IPv6 addresses to identify and authenticate devices, secure wireless traffic, and support device roaming that spans network operators and wireless protocols.
 This approach combines several core features in IoT implementations, including end-to-end payload encryption and message brokering for asynchronous connectivity.